The Complete Buyer’s Guide To Choosing Laminate Flooring

-First consider what kind of look you want in your home.
-The most common styles are wood effect, tile effect and stone effect.
+First, consider what kind of look you want in your home.
+The most common style is wood effect.

 Some laminate flooring is embossed, others have a high gloss finish and others can have a hand-scraped effect to simulate a real hardwood floor.

 Good To Know: